ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

                  ; each may appear at most once in an id-align
 ```

-3. Authentication Failure Type "dmarc" is defined, which is to be
+3. Authentication Failure Type "dmarc" is defined for the Auth-Failure
-used when a failure report is generated because some or all of
+field, which is to be used when a failure report is generated because
-the authentication mechanisms failed to produce aligned
+some or all of the authentication mechanisms failed to produce aligned
 identifiers.
 Note that a failure report generator **MAY** also
-independently produce an ARF message for any or all of the
+independently produce an ARF message for any or all of the underlying
-underlying authentication methods.
+authentication methods.

 # Verifying External Destinations {#verifying-external-destinations}